mnn/ts-opt/README.md

 Features
 ===
-* 🗜️ Lightweight - no dependencies, only around 2KiB gzip+minified
+* ⛓️ TypeScript Support
+  * ⚙️ Strict types - it's a TypeScript-first library, no wild `any`s
-* 💪 TypeScript Support - fully usable from JavaScript as well
+  * but it is fully usable from JavaScript as well
 * 🔩 Pragmatic - doesn't force functional programming paradigm
 * 📏 100% Test Coverage
+* 🗜️ Lightweight - no dependencies, only around 3KiB gzip+minified

 Installation
 ===